sjkaiser18/Slot-Machine/README.md

 Compilation of this program is to be done in a 32-bit Kali Linux machine.
 1) Open terminal
-2)Navigate to wherever the file is kept ie if on desktop, type cd Desktop
+2)Navigate to wherever the file is kept ie if on desktop type cd Desktop
-3)In order to disable Adress Space Layout Randomization (ASLR) type
+3)In order to disable Adress Space Layout Randomization (ASLR)
-    	cat /proc/sys/kernel/randomize_va_space
+    type cat /proc/sys/kernel/randomize_va_space
     note the value that follows:
       if the value is 0 (zero)
         continue on to the next step
       if the value is 1 or 2
-        you still need to disable ASLR type echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
+        you still need to disable ASLR
+	type echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 4) In order to compile the program we will also need to disable data execution protection type g++ -g -o slots -fno-stack-protector slots.cpp
 5) To run the program type
 		./slots